Mainland Serow Facts: Diet, Size and Range

 The species’ slow reproductive cycle, combined with habitat destruction and high juvenile mortality rates, makes population recovery a significant challenge.

-Hunting and Poaching:
+Hunting and poaching

 The serow is hunted for its meat, horns, and body parts, which are used in traditional medicine and local rituals.
 Poaching pressure continues to threaten even protected populations.

-Fragmentation and Isolation:
+Fragmentation of populations and isolation

 Human encroachment has fragmented their habitat, leading to isolated populations and reduced genetic diversity.